Niort et les Deux-Sèvres dans la guerre Franco-Prussienne de 1870-1871

 Thank you

-Thank you for taking the time to let us know that this content was not helpful to you.
-We're sorry about that.
+Thank you for taking the time to let us know that this content was not useful to you.
+We apologize for that.

 Share this content